lepris/technical-test-front-end/README.md

 To make things as simple as we could, we've opted to use [Laravel Sail](https://laravel.com/docs/8.x/sail) to provide a quick and convenient development environment, this will require you to install
 [Docker Desktop](https://www.docker.com/products/docker-desktop) before you can start the test.
 We've provided [some more detailed instructions](#setting-everything-up) below in case this is your first time using Docker or Sail.

-We'd like you to build an application that will display an example wind farm, its turbines and their components.
+We'd like you to build the front-end of an application that will display an example wind farm, its turbines and their components and inspections.
 We'd like to be able to see components and their grades (measurement of damage/wear) ranging between 1 - 5.

-For example, a turbine could contain the following components:
-- Blade
-- Rotor
-- Hub
-- Generator

-Don't worry about using real names for components or accurate looking data, we're more interested in how you structure the application and how you present the data.
+We've provided a pre-built API and an API spec document `api-spec.yaml` that we'd like you to consume to provide the functionality requested.

 Don't be afraid of submitting incomplete code or code that isn't quite doing what you would like, just like your maths teacher, we like to see your working.
 Just Document what you had hoped to achieve and your thoughts behind any unfinished code, so that we know what your plan was.

 ### Requirements
-- Display a list of turbine inspections
+- Display a list of farms, turbines, components, inspections and grades
 - Each Turbine should have a number of components
-- A component can be given a grade from 1 to 5 (1 being perfect and 5 being completely broken/missing)
+- A component can be have a grade from 1 to 5 (1 being perfect and 5 being completely broken/missing) via an inspection
-- Use Laravel Models to represent the Entities in the task.
 - Conform to the spec provided in the `api-spec.yaml` file in the root of this project.

 ### Bonus Points